tonisolu/fastqsplit/README.md

 ```

 ## Binaries
-Download binaries for Linux or OSX from the releases page.
+Download binaries for Linux from the releases page.